Deltadromeus: Description

-In 2001, Australian researcher Frank Seebacher estimated the holotype individual to have measured 8 m in length and weighed around 1050 kg, slightly more than an imperial ton.
+The holotype individual was estimated to have measured 8 m in length and weighed around 1050 kg, slightly more than an imperial ton,by Australian researcher Frank Seebacher in 2001.
 Assigned specimens from the Bahariya Formation come from a much larger individual, with the femur IPHG 1912 VIII 69 having a length of 1.22 m, compared to the 0.741 m femur of the holotype.
-These referred specimens, if legitimate, would indicate that members of the genus could grow up to 12.2 m in length, approximately the size of a Tyrannosaurus rex.
+These referred specimens, if the referral to Deltadromeus is validated, would indicate that members of the genus could grow up to 12.2 m in length, approximately the length of a Tyrannosaurus rex.
 In 2016, American paleontologist Gregory S. Paul gave Deltadromeus/Bahariasaurus a length estimate of 11 m and a weight estimate of 4 MT.